Felix45/adopt-an-orphan/README.md

 ## Acknowledgments

 - Hat tip to [Microverse](https://bit.ly/MicroverseTN) for giving me this project to work on and [Cindy Shin](https://www.behance.net/adagio07), for using her design.
+- Hat tip to [Pexels](https://www.pexels.com/collections/side-profiles-d1j9mjy/) free stock photos and [SVG Repo](https://www.svgrepo.com) for the svg icons used in this design.

 ## 📝 License